hawkticehurst/destructure-io/README.md

 npm run eject
   Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-Important Note: Do not commit the node_modules directory.
 ```

 ## Authors